Nonparametric method of structural break detection in stochastic time series regression model: Additional analysis of Bitcoin data

 The top panel of \Cref{fig:before_after_cb} indicates a slightly increasing trend in the effect of GNIS on the mean function.
 It further highlights that when news attention is low, there are greater fluctuations in the difference between the average log-price behavior on either side of the first structural break.
 However, as news attention increases, the confidence band narrows and the difference in the effect on mean log-price diminishes.
 It implies that lesser news attention has less impact on the average price in the first segment as compared to the second, whereas heightened news attention brings more certainty in the mean price movement surrounding the break.
 The middle panel of the same plot illustrates a uniformly wider confidence band of the disparity in the mean function, implying that the estimate of the difference has more variability around the second structural break.

 The bottom panel of the same figure examines the conditional variance function.
 The confidence band for the conditional variance is uniformly much narrower than the bands for the disparity in mean level.
 This shows that the conditional variance has been more consistent throughout the time horizon, further justifying the absence of a structural break.
 Additionally, we observe a similar trend as in the conditional mean: lower news attention correlates with greater volatility, as seen by wider fluctuations in the variance.
 Conversely, with increased news coverage, the volatility stabilizes, demonstrating that as the media focuses more on Bitcoin, the volatility in its price becomes more predictable and less prone to sudden changes.
 Overall, the figure underscores how news sentiment impacts both the mean and variance of Bitcoin prices, with greater news attention leading to more stable price behavior.
+This analysis underscores the significant role of news attention in shaping both price behavior and volatility patterns in the Bitcoin market.